 If you prefer a streamlined look, with all your plates and jars protected, choose a wall storage option with sliding panels.
 This option works particularly well if your kitchen doubles up as a dining room.

-This kitchen diner's wall storage is hidden behind cover panels from Ikea.
+This kitchen's wall storage is hidden behind cover panels (opens in new tab) from Ikea.

 3. Add extra small kitchen storage with an island

-We would all love a huge kitchen with a kitchen island in the middle... but if your kitchen diner living space is too small to accommodate an island, or you are renting and there simply isn't one, consider investing in a small, freestanding option that you can position strategically to suit your layout.
+We would all love a huge kitchen with a kitchen island in the middle...
+But if your kitchen living space is too small to accommodate an island, or you are renting and there simply isn't one, consider a small kitchen island that's freestanding so you can position strategically to suit your layout.

 4. Streamline your kitchen with simple wall units

-Empty wall space that's perfect for a set of shelves?
-If you don't feel like spending time putting up individual shelves go for storage cubes that are super easy to put up and use fewer nails too – a big plus if you renting.
+Have empty wall space that's perfect for a set of shelves?
+If you don't feel like spending time putting up individual shelves go for storage cubes that are super easy to put up and use fewer nails too – a big plus if you rent.